 In any Exchange environment, Outlook will frequently return this error when you try to share a calendar or some other folder: Calendar sharing is not available with the following entries because of permission settings on your network: John Doe (firstname.lastname@example.org) Do you want to send them a copy of this calendar in an e-mail message instead?
 Yes No The problem almost never has anything to […]

 Outlook doesn’t have an easy method for counting the results of a search.
 There are scripts you can write to do it, but that’s not very helpful for your end users.
 Fortunately, you can use custom Search Folders to save a search query and get a count of the results.
-These instructions are from Outlook 2013, but it should be very similar in Outlook 2010 […]
+These instructions are from Outlook 2016, but it should be very similar in previous versions […]

 It is not our mistakes that define who we are; it is how we recover our deleted items. -Bo Bennett, paraphrased If you’ve been supporting Outlook users for long, then you’ve encountered this situation at least once.
 Mr. Smith calls and says everything just vanished from his inbox.
 No, he didn’t delete it.
 No, he didn’t drag and drop it somewhere.
 It just vanished.
 Of […]